PavanCyborg/Quantum-Algorithms-Benchmarking/CPU/BraKet/README.md

 Here we are using **Braket's Local Simulators** for benchmarking the Quantum Algorithms.
 All the details about versions of Braket and Other Programs are listed in below table under **"Tested Platform"** Section.

+This Benchmarking is based on the implementation of [QC-App-Oriented-Benchmarks](https://github.com/SRI-International/QC-App-Oriented-Benchmarks/tree/master) repository by **SRI-International**.

+The QED-C committee that developed these benchmarks released a paper (Oct 2021) describing the theory and methodology supporting this work at [Application-Oriented Performance Benchmarks for Quantum Computing](https://arxiv.org/abs/2110.03137).

+For further information please go through the **README** file of the source repository mentioned above.

 ## Installation :

 Please follow the below procedure for installing required essentials to run the benchmarking Programs.
 Make sure that you have already installed anaconda in your device.